If you have a sluggish or noisy garage door, taking a few minutes to lubricate it may be the quick fix you’re looking for.

 Here’s where I had it all wrong.

-I was spraying the bottom of the garage door opener’s center rail, thinking that it would help.
+I was spraying the bottom of the garage door opener’s center rail, thinking it would help.

 It doesn’t.